clairehhelms/clairehhelms.github.io/content/posts/moon.md

 Earth's natural satellite, humans' perpetual muse, and mythology's anti-sun.
 The Moon is responsible for a natural rhythm that shapes the tides, the circalunar clocks of nature, and the consistency of seasons.
 On the more romantic side, the Moon is well-known for its presence in songs, poems, paintings, and other musings (not to mention the pop culture references...
 I'm looking at you, Twilight).

 Still, however familiar we feel with the Moon, most of us have never inspected it more closely than with the naked eye.
 I remember my first time viewing the Moon through a telescope and gazing in wonderment at its perfectly-defined craters lowlighted by shadows.
-I also remember recently showing my partner the same thing, and his reaction was even better than my own.
+I also realize after witnessing others' reactions this response is near-universal.

 It is only natural, then, that the Moon is the first object I capture in my astrophotography class.
 To create my image, I used an observation made by Alex Shoaf on the PROMPT-6 optical telescope in Chile using Skynet Robotic Telescope Network's interface.
 Because the field of view on PROMPT-6 is smaller than the Moon itself, we observed the Moon in a 3x3 dithering pattern, creating a grid of 9 seperate images which we stitched together using Afterglow.